onap/integration-simulators-pnf-simulator/pnfsimulator/README.md

 ### Setting up
 Preferred way to start simulator is to use `docker-compose up -d` command.
 All required docker images will be downloaded from ONAP Nexus, however there is possibility to build those images locally.
-It can be achieve by invoking `mvn clean package docker:build` from top directory.
+It can be achieve by invoking `mvn clean install -P docker` from top directory.

 ### API
 Simulator provides REST endpoints which can be used to trigger sending events to VES.